demisto/content/Packs/Phishing/Playbooks/Process_Email_-_Core_README.md

+Deprecated.
+Use the Process Email - Core v2 playbook instead.
 Adds email details to the relevant context entities and handle the case where original emails are attached.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.